 Your cat may be vomiting and experiencing diarrhea, so you’ll need to clean those messes up as soon as possible.
 You can find eggs and worms in vomit and feces, so it’s essential to stay on top of these accidents.
 How you clean them depends on the surfaces that the accidents are sitting on.

-Image Credit: ANASTASIIAKU, Shutterstock
+Image By: ANASTASIIAKU, Shutterstock

 4. Cleaning Hard Floors

 If any accidents occur on a hard floor or surface, start by wiping it up with paper towels.
 Then mix boiling hot clean water with detergent, and wash the surface thoroughly.
-Follow this up with a bleach solution or a cat-safe disinfectant spray, which can help eliminate any bacteria, and then steam the surface and allow to dry.
+Follow this up with a bleach solution or a cat-safe disinfectant spray, which can help eliminate any bacteria, and then steam the surface and allow it to dry.

 5. Cleaning the Carpet

-Your best bet is to purchase or rent a steam cleaner — at least throughout this process.
+Your best bet is to purchase or rent a steam cleaner—at least throughout this process.
 This way, if your cat throws up on your carpet, you can easily steam it and then clean it with a carpet cleaner.
 Read the directions on the carpet cleaner, follow them closely, and remember to do multiple cleanings rather than oversaturating your carpet.

 Image Credit: Kristi Blokhin, Shutterstock